pluralsight/guides/ionic-framework-a-definitive-10-000-word-guide/article.md

 You should just check that the bundle identifier is set up correctly, so that it's the same as the value you specified earlier in the app ID.
 Also, make sure that the version and build numbers are correct.
 Team option should be set to your Apple developer account.
 Under the deployment target you can choose which devices your application will support.

-Since we're on this setting screen right now, I should mention that it's **very important** that you select the **Requires full screen** option, otherwise you may (as I did) get the following error when uploading the app to the App Store (covered futher in the tutorial):
+Since we're on this setting screen right now, I should mention that it's **very important** that you select the **Requires full screen** option, otherwise you may (as I did) get the following error when uploading the app to the App Store (covered further in the tutorial):

 ```
 Invalid Bundle. iPad Multitasking support requires these orientations: 'UIInterfaceOrientationPortrait,UIInterfaceOrientationPortraitUpsideDown,UIInterfaceOrientationLandscapeLeft,UIInterfaceOrientationLandscapeRight'.
 Found 'UIInterfaceOrientationPortrait,UIInterfaceOrientationPortraitUpsideDown' in bundle 'com.bitscoffee.PhotoMarks.iOS'.